Last updated on August 30th, 2022

 - Stomach Surgery: Patients who have undergone stomach surgery are prone to low glucose levels.
 It happens due to the food passing quickly to the intestine.

 - Enzyme deficiency: Some people have a rare enzyme deficiency that makes it hard for the body to digest food.

-- Tumors of the pancreas: Any infection of the pancreases or tumors affects insulin production.
+- Tumours of the pancreas: Any infection of the pancreas or tumours affects insulin production.

-- Low cortisol and growth hormones: The deficiency of these hormone effect body metabolisms resulting in low blood glucose levels.
+- Low cortisol and growth hormones: The deficiency of these hormones affect body metabolisms resulting in low blood glucose levels.

 - Illness: Liver disease, kidney disease, and heart disease may cause low blood sugar levels

 Low sugar levels or high blood glucose level common symptoms are as follows: